Used Car: 2010 Chrysler Sebring Review

 The 2010 Mazda6 is a used car you should test drive if you want something that offers a dose of excitement when you’re behind the wheel.
 When it was new, test drivers liked the Mazda6’s sporty driving dynamics, taut handling and large cabin.
 Though it has plenty of functionality for families, the 2010 Mazda6 should be on your short list if you want a fun-to-drive midsize car with stand-out good looks.

 Like the 2010 Mazda6, the 2010 Ford Fusion was praised for its athletic handling and powerful V6 when it was new.
 Reviewers also liked the Fusion’s high-end interior, available all-wheel drive and available Sync infotainment system.
-Its high safety and reliability scores also make it an ideal used sedan for shoppers who are looking for a dependable used car.
 Though it doesn’t come in a convertible model, auto critics agreed that the 2010 Ford Fusion is one of the best cars in its class.